bcgov/bcgov-rstats-public-presentations/2020-03-13_UVic_Matrix/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
 -->

-### [March 13, 2020: BC Stats -- Data Science for Policy & Operational Decisions]
+### March 13, 2020: BC Stats -- Data Science for Policy & Operational Decisions

 * part of the [University of Victoria's _Matrix Seminar Series_](https://onlineacademiccommunity.uvic.ca/matrix/events/)

+Julie Hawkins, Martin Monkman & Stephanie Yurchak

+BC Stats

-Julie Hawkins, Martin Monkman & Stephanie Yurchak, BC Stats, Ministry of Jobs, Economic Development and Competitiveness
+Ministry of Jobs, Economic Development and Competitiveness

 March 13, 2020

 2pm to 3pm

 ECS 660

 ### Abstract